imperva/terraform-provider-incapsula/website/docs/r/security_rule_exception.html.markdown

 * `countries` - (Optional) A comma separated list of country codes.
 * `continents` - (Optional) A comma separated list of continent codes.
 * `ips=` - (Optional) A comma separated list of IPs or IP ranges, e.g: 192.168.1.1, 192.168.1.1-192.168.1.100 or 192.168.1.1/24
 * `urls=` - (Optional) A comma separated list of resource paths.
 For example, /home and /admin/index.html are resource paths, while http://www.example.com/home is not.
 Each URL should be encoded separately using percent encoding as specified by RFC 3986 (http://tools.ietf.org/html/rfc3986#section-2.1).
 An empty URL list will remove all URLs. urls="/someurl1,/path/to/my/resource/2.html,/some/url/3".
-If this argument is used, the url_patterns argument is required.
-* `url_patterns` - (Optional) A comma separated list of patterns that correlate to the list of urls. url_patterns are required if you have urls specified, and patterns are applied in the order specified and map literally to the list of urls.
-Supported values are: contains,equals,prefix,suffix,not_equals,not_contain,not_prefix,not_suffix.
-Example of how to apply url_patterns to the three urls listed above in order: url_patterns="prefix,equals,prefix".
 * `user_agents` - (Optional) A comma separated list of encoded user agents.
 * `parameters` - (Optional) A comma separated list of encoded parameters.